TuckerPrebynski/hyperion/README.md

 </p>

-# 🌟Hyperion Collapsar Star-Death Simulation🌟
+# 🌟Hyperion Collapsar Star-Death Simulation
 ![Background](media/background.png)

 An interactive, particle-based physics simulation of a Collapsar (a massive star's dramatic transition into a black hole).
 This project visualizes the delicate balance between radiation pressure and gravity, the formation of accretion disks, and the release of relativistic jets.